VR Looking Inside

 PICO Neo 2

 This project started as a mixed-reality experience in which students would sit on a table in the same space and use physical manipulatives (cards) to spawn organelles in the augmented world.
-Because of it being a co-located experience in which groups of people would collaborate for relatively long periods of time, we decided to pivot to a VR experience as soon as the COVID-19 pandemic started.
+Because of it being a co-located experience in which groups of people would collaborate for relatively long periods of time among other reasons, we decided to pivot to a VR experience as soon as the COVID-19 pandemic started.

 VR Looking Inside is a suite of VR simulations for STEM learning in k12 classrooms.
 All of the simulations are designed with the intention to facilitate collaborative, constructivist learning experiences for small student groups.
 Allowing students to explore interactive, 3D models and simulations together provides them with the opportunity to make mistakes and come to a solution through their collaborative dialogue.
 My role included overseeing the production team and making sure we were delivering functional and polished simulations within the defined deadlines.
 I was the one putting the final product together and shipping it to the platforms where schools would download it from.